What is Remote Monitoring and Management (RMM)?

 One of the primary motivations of SMBs to use an MSP service is a desire to outsource monitoring and diagnostic duties and allow the IT department to focus of business tasks instead.

-Digital transformation has brought a huge quantity of new solutions and devices to manage.
+Digital Transformation brought a huge quantity of new solutions and devices to manage.
 With security and maintenance top priorities, IT departments often revert to “putting out fires”, spending work time dealing with tech-related issues, rather than putting their energies towards benefitting more business-related projects.

 By outsourcing help desk and RMM responsibilities, an IT team can be given a lot more breathing room to make more efficient use of their time.